matthewbradley22/ForestFires/README.md

 ### Project Goals:

 Our main goal is to find which of these indicators and indexes can be best used to predict the area burned by a fire.
-We hope that through regression analysis we find useful trends regarding...
+We hope that through regression analysis we find useful trends for identifying at-risk areas of fires in the future.

 ### References: